vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Batch Normalization.md

 ---end-multi-column

+During the forward pass, $\alpha$, can be assigned a higher value and still yield good learning.

 **Why BatchNorm works**:

 BatchNorm helps mitigate what's called [[covariate shift]], or when the distribution of the data changes amongst layer of a model.